 Greenhouses come in many shapes, sizes, and styles, so you’ll want to get a sense of your intended production before you make a decision and begin constructing your greenhouse.

 Planning to get a jump start on the local farmers market or start a side business?
-Getting a grow tent for your backyard is a great way to get started, and many grow tents are not just designed for quick setup and portability, but residential models are often cheaper than you expect.
+Getting a greenhouse for your backyard is a great way to get started, and many greenhouses are not just designed for quick setup and portability, but residential models are often cheaper than you expect.

 Larger producers, even if they’re not businesses, might consider the advantages of a commercial greenhouse over smaller residential models.
-Commercial greenhouses have several advantages over residential greenhouses and grow tents, including:
+Commercial greenhouses have several advantages over residential greenhouses, including:

 - Increased size